emarchett-i/acme-school/README.md

 For the Application layer I have used Mediator pattern with the MediatR library, so every use case is well organized in commands/queries, I didn't wanted to overkill the project with the full CQRS pattern on data access side, but normally this goes with proper CQRS pattern with CommandRepositories and QueryRepositories.

-The abstractions live in the Domain layer (Repositories and external services)
+The abstractions lives in the Domain layer (Repositories and external services)

 **Infrastructure**